percona/k8sps-docs/docs/operator.md

 ### `unsafeFlags.proxySize`

-Allows users to set proxy (HAProxy or Router) size to a value less than 2 Pods (if `false`, the Operator will automatically change unsafe parameters to safe defaults).
+Allows users to set proxy (HAProxy or Router) size to a value less than 2 Pods.

 | Value type  | Example    |
 | ----------- | ---------- |